 General education courses must be at least 3 credit hours and from the approved general education course list.
-For more information, visit the general education website1.
+For more information, visit the general education website.

-General education courses offered in a given semester are identified in the online schedule of courses1.
+General education courses offered in a given semester are identified in the online schedule of courses.

 Buckets 1-3 Courses